unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 # Liquidity

 Liquidity is a property of markets, crucial for capital efficiency.
 Folklore intuition can be summed up in one line:
-> A market is highly liquid if it can quickly execute trades with minimal price changes.
+> A market is liquid if it can quickly execute trades with minimal price changes.

 For example, major stock exchanges are liquid markets for commonly traded stocks.